kettle-7/Kettle3D/README.md

 The installer will download the Panda installer, but you'll have to manually install it.
 There will be a file called Kettle3D.command on your desktop - double-click on it to open Kettle3D.

+---

 Please note that you'll need to have installed Panda for the game to work.
-The Panda installer is contained in the Kettle3D installer - it'll open when you install Kettle3D.
+The Panda installer is contained in the Kettle3D installer - it'll open when you install Kettle3D on Windows 10, and it'll download the Mac installer to HOME/Downloads on OS X.

 When you launch Kettle3D, a black window with white text will appear.
 This is the command line.
 It will display the game's output log.
 It'll look a little like this: